dankeboy36/esp-exception-decoder/README.md

 > ⚠️ This project is in an early state.

-The [Arduino IDE](https://github.com/arduino/arduino-ide/) extension allows you to get a more meaningful explanation of the stack traces and backtraces you encounter on ESP8266/ESP32.
+[Arduino IDE](https://github.com/arduino/arduino-ide/) extension allows you to get a more meaningful explanation of the stack traces and backtraces you encounter on ESP8266/ESP32.
 This extension is a reimplementation of the well-known [ESP8266/ESP32 Exception Stack Trace Decoder](https://github.com/me-no-dev/EspExceptionDecoder) tool, which was originally written in Java.
 The RISC-V decoder implementation was ported from [`esp_idf_monitor`](https://github.com/espressif/esp-idf-monitor/blob/fae383ecf281655abaa5e65433f671e274316d10/esp_idf_monitor/gdb_panic_server.py).

 ![ESP8266/ESP32 Exception Decoder Extension](./images/espExceptionDecoder_main.png)